Jacked-Up/junglesequencer.com/docs/jungle-nodes/branch-node.md

 }
 ```

-As seen in the example above, the input port would be named **Number** and accept type **int**.
-Also defined is the two
+As shown in the example above, the input port is named **Number** and accepts the type **int**.
+Also defined are two
-output ports named **Positive** and **Negative** that output nothing.
+output ports named **Positive** and **Negative** that output **nothing**.

-With this setup, when a node calls this node, it will send a value of type **int** to the **Number** port.
-The node will
+With this setup, when a node calls this node, it inputs a value of type int to the Number port.
+The node then checks if
-then check if the number is greater than or equal to zero.
-If it is, it will call the **Positive** port.
-If it's not,
+the number is greater than or equal to zero.
+If it is, it calls the Positive port.
+If it's not, it calls the Negative
-it will call the **Negative** port.
+port.

-This gives us a node with branching logic that could run different sequences based on if the inputted number is positive
+This configuration allows us to create a node with branching logic that can run different sequences based on whether the
-or negative.
+inputted number is positive or negative.

 ![Branch node example visual](img/branch-node-example-visual.png)